[Originally posted in 2020 to mark the 75th Anniversary of the end of World War II and the transformation of the modern world; Revised August 3, 2021]

-The death toll in Nagasaki also reached 80,000 by the end of 1945.
+The death toll in Nagasaki also reaches 80,000 by the end of 1945.
 Read a full account of this mission in “Nagasaki: The Last Bomb” by Alex Wellerstein (New Yorker, August 7, 2015)

 The National Archives “Unwritten Record” blog also offers resources on the atomic bombings.

-August 10 After Nagasaki was bombed, Truman ordered no more strikes without his authorization.
-Another plutonium core for a third weapon was prepared for shipment.
+•August 10 After Nagasaki is bombed, Truman orders no more strikes without his authorization.
+Another plutonium core for a third weapon is prepared for shipment.

 September 24, 1945, 6 weeks after Nagasaki was destroyed by the world’s second atomic bomb attack.
 Photo by Cpl.
 Lynn P. Walker, Jr. (USMC) National Archives FILE #: 127-N-136176